kasparsd/limit-login-attempts/readme.txt

 * Limit the number of retry attempts when logging in (for each IP).
 Fully customizable
 * (WordPress 2.7+) Limit the number of attempts to log in using auth cookies in same way
 * Informs user about remaining retries or lockout time on login page
+* Optional logging, optional email notification
 * Handles server behind reverse proxy
-* Optional logging, optional email notification

-Note: Cookie handling reimplemented without replacing pluggable function.
-Plugin now using standard actions and filters only.
+Plugin uses standard actions and filters only.

 == Installation ==